 When it comes to making a bunch of loaves of bread to be used at a later date, you will want to be sure to freeze it correctly.
 After all, you want to make sure that all the hard work you put into baking that bread is not lost because you didn’t freeze it properly.

 First, consider what the use will be for the bread when you defrost it.
-We say this because freezing and defrosting slices of bread is quicker and easier than whole loaves.
-So, if you intend to make sandwiches or have sliced bread for dinner, you may want to slice the bread before freezing.
+I say this because freezing and defrosting slices of bread is quicker and easier than whole loaves.
+So, if you intend to make sandwiches or have sliced bread for dinner, you may want to slice the bread before freezing it.

-Or… you have a family meal, you want to serve a whole loaf of warm bread at so you froze an entire loaf of bread to use.
-It’s best to slightly underbake loaves that are intended for freezing.
-This way the bread will have more moisture and be moister and fresher-tasting if baked a second time.
+Or… you have a family meal, and you want to serve a whole warm loaf so freeze the loaf whole.
+It’s best to slightly under-bake loaves that are intended for freezing -if you can.
+This way the bread will have more moisture and be fresher-tasting after it is baked a second time.

 First, you will need to wrap the bread to prevent moisture from getting into your loaf.
-You can use plastic wrap or you can use a silicone food storage bag.
+You can use plastic wrap or a plastic food storage bag.
 Next, another layer of protection will protect it from frostbite.
 Wrap in aluminium foil or store in a box or tub to protect the bread from the direct cold of the freezer.
-Double wrap with foil for extra protection!
+The best solution is a cardboard box, but these are pretty tricky to find small enough.
+You can double wrap with foil for extra protection instead.

 If you have sliced your bread you can simply remove the number of slices you wish to defrost from the freezer.
 Place on a plate and cover with a piece of kitchen roll and wrap with plastic wrap.
 The plastic wrap prevents the bread from drying out too much.
 Whilst the sheet of kitchen paper will soak up any excess moisture released as the bread defrosts.